03 January 2021 (Edited and updated 4 December November 2024)

 We managed to accomplish some of these goals.
 In 2010, Russia and the US signed the New START treaty, containing measures for the further reduction and limitation of strategic offensive arms.
 However, in light of the plans to build a global anti-ballistic missile system, which are still being carried out today, all agreements signed within the framework of New START are now gradually being devaluated, because while the number of carriers and weapons is being reduced, one of the parties, namely, the US, is permitting constant, uncontrolled growth of the number of anti-ballistic missiles, improving their quality, and creating new missile launching areas.
 If we do not do something, eventually this will result in the complete devaluation of Russia’s nuclear potential.
 Meaning that all of our missiles could simply be intercepted.

 Despite our numerous protests and pleas, the American machine has been set into motion, the conveyer belt is moving forward.
 There are new missile defence systems installed in Alaska and California; as a result of NATO’s expansion to the east, two new missile defence areas were created in Western Europe: one has already been created in Romania, while the deployment of the system in Poland is now almost complete.
 Their range will keep increasing; new launching areas are to be created in Japan and South Korea.
-The US global missile defence system also includes five cruisers and 30 destroyers, which, as far as we know, have been deployed to regions in close proximity to Russia’s borders.
-I am not exaggerating in the least; and this work proceeds apace.

 So, what have we done, apart from protesting and warning?
 How will Russia respond to this challenge?
 This is how.